 Selma's Ice Cream Parlor

-This downtown shop features super premium ice cream in a wide array of imaginative flavors (including Fat Elvis!), which change weekly, plus malts and sundaes.
+This downtown shop features super premium ice cream in a wide array of imaginative flavors (try the Fat Elvis), which change weekly, plus malts and sundaes.

 Big Dipper Creamery